DAIKICHI-PSC/NcWorks/README.md

 [Overview]
 This program provides an editor, 2D simulator, and 2D CAD/CAM software for automatic lathes (Swiss-type lathes).
 Visually creating and checking programs will contribute to significant time (cost) savings.
+You can also output a DXF file from the NC program to visually check the program.
 We created this program because commercially available CAD/CAM software is expensive and cannot simulate NC code.
 It only supports the XZ plane.
 Use it to standardize NC programs.